JesseEmond/theoretical/merge/README.md

 ### 3) Grab `Z` smallest unordered elements for each block

-For each blocks (note: we have 4 blocks total here), do our sort!
+For each blocks (note: we have 4 blocks total here), do our non-in-place merge.

 Block `[0,5)`: